wesgarland/ctx-modules/README.md

 modules such as fs, os, vm, path, process, tty, etc, are linked from the calling context.

 ### contextName
-optional strings which specifies the name of the context
+optional string which specifies the name of the context

 ### moreModules
 optional object shaped like moduleCache which can inject modules from the outer context.
 Each property